-By default any websites that we host are going to have DNS records added for that website to our public name servers.
-Currently these are our public name servers:
+By default, any websites that we host are going to have DNS records added for that website to our public name servers.
+These are our public name servers:

-- Once you have a command prompt window opened up you’ll want to type in the following command and hit Enter
+Once a command prompt window is up, you’ll want to type in the following command and hit Enter

 Now you’ll want to specify that you are just looking to query the (NS) name server records of the domain by typing in the following:set q=NS